The five highest fines in July 2024

 Vodafone explained that the calls did not originate from its authorized partners and that the telephone numbers in question were operated by third parties.
 In addition, Vodafone informed the Spanish Data Protection Agency (AEPD) that it had stopped working with partners who had repeatedly violated data protection regulations and had taken measures to better identify the numbers.

-However, during the investigation, the AEPD found that Vodafone had breached Article 58(1) of the General Data Protection Regulation (GDPR) by failing to provide the information necessary to investigate the calls.
+During the investigation, however, the AEPD found that Vodafone had violated Article 58(1) of the General Data Protection Regulation (GDPR) by not providing the information required to investigate the calls.
 The company was fined EUR 200,000 for insufficient cooperation and failure to provide the necessary information in the context of a data protection investigation.

 Source: Notice of fine Agencia española protección datos